 In comparison my suffering seems light indeed.

-Yet to suffer is to be admitted into a higher realm of understanding—if I will open the door and step in.
+Yet I know from past pain that to suffer is to be admitted into a higher realm of understanding—if I will open the door and step in.

 photo credit: JSmith@flickr.com (creative commons)